 - Nerve tissue

-How Cannabis Can Help Alleviate Rheumatoid Arthritis
+Can Cannabis Help Alleviate Rheumatoid Arthritis Symptoms?

 Cannabinoids and terpenes from cannabis have been demonstrated to have anti-inflammatory properties.2,3 This is most likely why many believe it can potentially be a beneficial treatment for symptoms of RA.
 There are many personal accounts of people who have used cannabis as a way to treat the symptoms of their condition.